Ireland Inc. and Foreign Direct Investment

 FDI competitor locations have continued to introduce changes to their national tax regimes, like lower corporation tax rates.
 Along with changes to other key factors relevant to investment decisions such as access to a highly skilled labour force, cost competitiveness and sufficient infrastructure, it is with no surprise that the FDI landscape has become a lot more competitive in recent years.
 It is vital that the Government therefore reaffirm their commitment to the 12.5% corporate tax rate as part of Budget 2020.

 ATAD, BEPS and Brexit

-Amendments to legislation are imminent due to the deadlines for implementing the ATAD actions and further BEPS actions; the introduction of CFC rules will be the most significant change.
-While the Irish Government’s commitment to proactive consultation regarding proposed new taxation measures is welcome, given the complexity of many of these changes and the short timeframe for implementing same, it will be important that the Irish Government does so in a manner that is clear, unambiguous and transparent for taxpayers.
+Amendments to our tax legislation are imminent due to the deadlines for implementing changes such as the anti-hybrid mismatch provisions and the EU Mandatory Disclosure Regime.
+Furthermore, the reform of the transfer pricing rules will possibly be the most significant change for most Irish corporates.
+While we welcome the Government’s commitment to proactive consultation regarding proposed new taxation measures, given the significance and complexity of many of the changes expected and the short timeframe for implementing same, it will be important that the Irish Government does so in a manner that is clear, unambiguous and provides certainty for taxpayers.